The Most Hilarious Santa Letters of All Time

 The boy who wanted to be an Elf on a Shelf

 "Dear, Santa me and my little Brother have

 been Ben tring oure our Best to Be good!
 But first things first I wou like to be a elf on the shelf ive I have Ben practicing I can sit on a shelf for like a half hour so far, And my Brouther Mickael wou love to Be a raindeer in fact hes practicing rite Now! he can fly two inchis!
 But heres what I want for christmas,"

-All we can say about this kid is he might want to aim a little higher with his life goals.
-It’s great that he’s been practicing his elf-on-a-shelf skills, sitting on a shelf “for like a half hour so far.”
-But he doesn’t really need Santa’s blessing to make a career of this, any more than his brother Michael needs Santa’s permission to be a reindeer, though we’re pretty sure Santa would agree with us that we need video proof of Michael levitating “two inches” off the ground before we believe any of it.
+It's great that this kid has been practicing his elf-on-a-shelf skills, sitting on a shelf "for like a half hour so far," as he writes in a letter posted by mamaintheforest on Instagram.
+But he doesn't really need Santa's blessing to make a career of this, any more than his brother Michael needs Santa's permission to be a reindeer.
+(Though we're pretty sure Santa would agree with us that we need video proof of Michael levitating "two inches" off the ground before we believe any of it.)

 "You better bring me a pony this year.

 Or there will be consequenses."

 You have to respect a child who knows what he wants and refuses to accept any substitutes, like this kid whose letter was shared by an anonymous user on Reddit.
 What exactly does he mean by "there will be consequences"?
 You can't threaten Santa!